rust-lang/rust/src/doc/rustc-dev-guide/src/tests/headers.md

 test suites.

-* `compile-flags` passes extra command-line args to the compiler, e.g. `compile-flags -g` which forces debuginfo to be enabled.
+* `compile-flags` passes extra command-line args to the compiler, e.g. `// compile-flags: -g` which forces debuginfo to be enabled.
 * `run-flags` passes extra args to the test if the test is to be executed.
 * `edition` controls the edition the test should be compiled with (defaults to 2015).
 Example usage: `// edition:2018`.